 What is a Handwelted Shoe (and is it worth the money?)

 As for the confusion with saying "handmade" - it doesn't mean that no machine is used at all in production.
 Stitching found on uppers, for example, will almost always use a sewing machine except for exhibition shoes or extremely specific bespoke.
 It's faster and the end results tend to be more consistent than hand-stitching.
-That's without getting into the notion that a lot of the times machines are still hand operated...
+That's without getting into the notion that a lot of the time machines are still hand-operated...

 Who are the main makers?

 A quick breakdown of the main "relatively possible to obtain without jumping through hoops" brands, mostly European, from least to most expensive.

 I'm going to stop at MTO / RTW, but you'd also expect bespoke makers to make use of HW construction (like John Lobb St. James, Cleverley, Foster & Son) .
 Note that some of these makers may only have smaller HW collections as part of a wider GYW assortment, like Meermin:

 High: Paolo Scafora, Meccariello, Saint Crispin's, Stefano Bemer

 How do HW shoes compare with Goodyear welted shoes?